-Suzuki Australia has announced that the reincarnated Katana will arrive in September at $18,990 ride away.
+Suzuki Australia has announced that the reincarnated Katana will arrive on September 8 at $18,990 ride away.

 That’s more than $1000 more than the similar retro-inspired Kawasaki Z900RS.

-It’s a hefty price to pay for a bike that looks very little like its predecessor, but is packed with modern tech.
+It’s a hefty price to pay for a bike that looks very little like its predecessor, yet it is packed with modern tech.

 If you pay the deposit and change your mind after three business days, Suzuki Australia told us they would only refund $450.

 The remaining $550 would take into account the “reasonable administrative costs Suzuki will incur as a result of your cancellation”.

 All customers who order the Katana online also receive a Katana-themed Arai QV-Pro helmet, valued at $995, with their bike delivery.